gelatodigital/gelato-uniswap/README.md

 We already have a `GelatoUserProxy` `ProviderModule` deployed for you.

-Run this in order to select it:
+Run this in order to whitelist it:

 ```
 yarn add-provider-module